 I served for four years on the national board of Contact USA, where I wrote the national standards for core competencies in crisis center workers, helped redesign accreditation systems, and organized several national conferences.
 I’ve also given presentations at national conferences for the Alliance of Information and Referral Services, Convening, and the National Association of Crisis Organization Directors.

 I do a lot of work on suicide intervention, prevention, and postvention.
-I’m a Master Trainer for LivingWorks‘s ASIST (Applied Suicide Intervention Skills Training) and safeTALK curricula, and I also teach QPR (Question, Persuade, Refer), suicideTALK, NAMI Connect, and New York’s Disaster Mental Health curricula.
+I’ve been named a Master Trainer for LivingWorks‘s ASIST (Applied Suicide Intervention Skills Training) and safeTALK curricula, and I also teach QPR (Question, Persuade, Refer), suicideTALK, NAMI Connect, and New York’s Disaster Mental Health curricula.
 I was a founding member of New York’s SIST Coalition (Suicide Intervention Skills Training) and served on its statewide board for four years, during which I organized three of the annual training conferences and served as lead instructor for them.
 I’ve written many grants for suicide-related programming and have consulted on developing a bunch of targeted suicide intervention training programs.
 In 2012, the NYS Office of Mental Health and Suicide Prevention Center of NY honored me with their Excellence in Suicide Prevention Award.

 I earned a Master’s degree in instructional design and technology in 2011, with an additional specialization in training and performance improvement.
 I focused primarily on adult learning and performance improvement, which (in instructional design land) means “training—plus the stuff we do when training isn’t the solution we need”.
 I was the 2011 winner of the national NSU Award for Outstanding Practice by a Graduate Student of Instructional Design from the Association for Educational Communications and Technology, based on my work developing training programs about the laws for involuntary hospitalization of the mentally ill in New York.